Discussion

 Touring feels a bit of a q car and practical, coupe always looks cooler.
 Saloon I just don't get.

 Don’t get it then.
-I have saloons:-I don't get saloons at all.
+I have saloons:-

 Look better (estate looks like a shackled-by-family owner)